 The ONS biennial projections appear to have factored in a slowdown in the life expectancy gains from the 2012 projection onwards.
 However, since 2014 the results suggest these projections may still be somewhat optimistic, despite having being gradually downgraded with each successive biennial release.

 The Bayes Factor exercise can be re-run whenever the ONS release new single-year lifetables for the UK and its nations, and should be rerun when the 2019 lifetable becomes available.
 This will help inform researchers and users of longevity data as to whether the 2020 ONS projection is likely to further downgrade its projections of UK longevity gains, and if so by what magnitude.
-Actuarial research, published January 2020 as part of the Continuous Monitoring Investigation suggests that 2019 was a relatively good year for mortality improvements for England & Wales, as compared with those observed from 2009 onwards, and so the 2019 single year life expectancy may be a slightly improvement over 2018 values.
+Actuarial research, published January 2020 as part of the Continuous Monitoring Investigation suggests that 2019 was a relatively good year for mortality improvements for England & Wales, as compared with those observed from 2009 onwards, and so the 2019 single year life expectancy may be a slight improvement over 2018 values.
 (36) However it still seems likely that the overall rate of improvement in life expectancies observed over the 2010s will still be substantially lower in the UK than in the previous two decades.

 A rule of thumb applied to Bayes Factors is that ratios below 10 should be considered 'anecdotal'.
 And although the magnitude of the Bayes Factor has increased, especially with the addition of the 2018 period life expectancy observations, they remain substantially below 10.
 However, they are still informative, and represent a novel method for observing the impact that a single additional data point has on the strength of evidence for various degrees of proposed longevity slowdown, and so a useful method of continually monitoring mortality trends in the UK between biennial releases by the ONS.